tarikciplak/tarikciplak/README.md

 - 👨‍💻 I'm learning about React - React Native - Node.
 - 🌱 I think i'm learning a lot right now 🤣
-- 👯 I'm interested in edx courses
+- 👯 I'm interested in edX courses
-- 🥅 2021 Goals: React-based open source produce a projects.
+- 🥅 2021 Goals: React-based open source produce projects.
 - ⚡ Fun fact: I love playing games, i like swimming , I also like to chat with my friends on the beach.